HwWobbe/WipHww/README.md

 - Business Continuity requires Ownership Transition
   - see Wp:Entity ( WikiPedia )
+  - ...
+  - do not inundate Antendees with the legal aspects of Goverance
+    - strive to avoid even using the Governance term, since it is not of general interest byond shareholders and their representatives

 - use when Files are displayed -- https://github.com/HwWobbe/WipHww/blob/main/README.md#-2023-08
   - https://github.com/HwWobbe/DefinitiveData-DeltaAlerts